 Judy was selected as 1 of the top twelve finalists of the gallery’s recent Solo Art Exhibition Series #4.
-Below are her Artist Biography and Artist Statement that was submitted to this competition.
+Below are Judy’s Artist Biography, Artist Statement and 5 images that were submitted to this competition.

 Judy Carter was born and has lived in Lancaster County, PA her entire life.
 She worked in the banking industry throughout her career and currently is a Branch Manager for a large Credit Union.
 Judy also has a creative side.
 She is a Master Artisan with the PA Guild of Craftsmen in Traditional Rug Hooking.
 She uses hand dyed and as-is wool to create many styles of hand hooked rugs.
 The wool is cut into narrow strips which are pulled through backing (rug warp, monk’s cloth, or linen) using a hook to create individual loops.

 Judy was always interested in doing handwork but found her passion when she took a rug hooking class for beginners in 1993.
 She has been hooked ever since.
 Judy increased her skill by taking classes and workshops from over 40 teachers, as well as, using all styles of rug hooking.
 These styles range from primitive projects using 1/4” or wider strips, to finely shaded pieces using 1/8” or narrower strips of wool.
 She developed her own style of using many (50 – 100) different wools in each piece as her experience increased.